Coat of arms of Adjara: Second revision

 In the Constitution of the Adjarian Autonomous Soviet Socialist Republic, adopted on October 25, 1937, by the All-Adjarian Congress of Soviets, the emblem of the Adjarian ASSR was described in Article 111 of the constitution :

 The national emblem of the Adjarian Autonomous Soviet Socialist Republic is the state emblem of the Georgian SSR, which consists of a round red field, in the upper part of which there is a luminous five-pointed star with rays extending all over the field, at the bottom is a snowy ridge of blue color; on the right side there are golden ears and on the left, there are golden vines with vines.
 The ends of the ears and vines are intertwined at the base of the ridge in the lower part of the field. rpa and hammer, which rest: at the top - at a luminous star, at the bottom - at the top of the ridge, and at the sides - at the ears and vines.
-Around the field there is an inscription in Georgian and Russian: "Proletarians of all countries, unite!" and "Georgian SSR ", with the addition under the inscription "Georgian SSR" in smaller letters of the inscription "Adjara ASSR" in Georgian and Russian languages.
+Around the field there is an inscription in Georgian and Russian: "Proletarians of all countries, unite!" and "Georgian SSR ", with the addition under the inscription "Georgian SSR" in smaller letters of the inscription "Adjarian ASSR" in Georgian and Russian languages.
 The coat of arms is bordered around with a pattern of ornaments in the Georgian style.